We all know that healthcare bills can be astronomical. One simple doctor visit can cost you your entire monthly budget (or more!).

 Of course, it might take some practice to do this.
-You can also get in touch with a healthcare advocate in your area that can do the talking for you.
-These people will hold the front line against a healthcare provider for you, and help to ensure you pay the price you deserve to.
+You can also get in touch with a healthcare advocate who can talk to you.
+These people will hold the front line against a healthcare provider for you and help ensure you pay the price you deserve.

 Research Financial Aid Programs

-If not, there are other financial aid programs out there that you can turn to.
-Of course, you can see if you’re eligible for Medicare.
-Also check out the Extra Help program as an extension of this.
-If you don’t qualify for Medicare, you may end up qualifying for Medicaid instead.
+If you don’t qualify for Medicare, you may qualify for Medicaid instead.
 The rules and regulations of using this insurance company vary from state to state.
 You’ll have to look into it according to your own government legislation.

 Don’t Be Afraid to Negotiate